PatchesOhoulihan/scaffold-frontend-plain/read.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Huge thanks to all the Coffeine